 By May 15 - The corporation must file with the county auditor the applications submitted to it by the occupants and a table containing a list of their units with the taxes attributed to each such unit and the total taxes paid for the housing cooperative.
 To avoid listing each unit separately, units of the same value can be grouped together showing the taxes attributed to each unit in that group.

 County Auditor's Duties

-The county auditor must evaluate the homestead exemption applications for the age or disability and income criteria, as usual.
+The county auditor must evaluate the homestead exemption applications for age, disability, disabled veteran, surviving spouse, and income qualifications if applicable in the same manner as other homestead applications.

 Approved Applications